 About

 Katrin Erk is a professor in the Department of Linguistics at the University of Texas at Austin.
 Her research expertise is in the area of computational linguistics, especially semantics.
-Her work is on distributed, flexible approaches to describing word meaning, and on combining them with logic-based representations of sentences and other larger structures.
-At the word level, she is studying flexible representations of meaning in context, independent of word sense lists.
-At the sentence level, she is looking into probabilistic frameworks that can draw weighted inferences from combined logical and distributed representations.
+Her work is on distributed, flexible approaches to describing word meaning, and on integrating them with representations at the sentence or discourse level.
+At the word level, she studies flexible representations of meaning, and the ways in which they are constrained by context.
+At the sentence level, she explores frameworks that can draw inferences both based on sentence structure and flexible word meanings.
+She also studies narrative schemas, the ways in which they influence word meaning, and the inferences that they afford.
 Katrin Erk completed her dissertation on tree description languages and ellipsis at Saarland University in 2002.